DeveloperZilla/angular-ui/README.md

 # angular-ui
-this repository contains angular and kendo UI code
+this repository contains angular7 and kendo UI code